Guided Meditations for your spiritual growth

 How to Meditate for spiritual growth, self-realization and enlightenment.

-Meditation can be used for many purposes, for relaxation, escape and even to worship the ego separate self.
+Meditation can be used for many purposes, for relaxation, escape or to know your true self.

 What is meditation?